This creamy asparagus potato casserole combines the classic flavor combination of asparagus, cream and ham in a delicious casserole.

 Around the end of April (sometimes a little earlier) the first harvest of the queen among the vegetables takes place: the white asparagus.
 Until June 24, the day of St. John, there is plenty of harvesting and you can (temporarily) enjoy this delicious vegetable.

-You often see recipes passing by with a nice plate of asparagus, butter and egg, but I thought it would be so nice to make something different.
+You often see recipes passing by with a nice plate of asparagus, butter, and egg, but I thought it would be so nice to make something different.
 The same flavors, but presented with a twist.
 This time I made a casserole with asparagus.
-And what is also nice is that this oven dish is easy to pre prepare.
+And what is also nice is that this oven dish is easy to pre-prepare.
 So you only have to put it in the oven when you return home.

-Some background about the
+Some background about the asparagus

-Different quality of
+Different quality of asparagus

 Extra asparagus class: these are asparagus that are straight and undamaged and have a thickness of 20 to 28 millimeters.
 This is the best quality asparagus.